Your chance to get a discount on tickets for Norwich Ice Rink

 The offer is valid on all tickets and sessions, it can be redeemed by using the code EARLYBIRD at the checkout.

-Sponsered by Bakers & Larners of Holt, the rink will open in Castle Mall Gardens on Friday, December 14 to Sunday, January 6.
+Sponsored by Bakers & Larners of Holt, the rink will open in Castle Mall Gardens on Friday, December 14 to Sunday, January 6.

 Slots are on the hour, every hour and include 15 minutes for taking skates on and off.